kaifanzheng/Image-Clustering-based-on-PCA-GMM/SCR/readme.txt

--major part of the source code for gmm class and em interation is copy from kaifan zheng(260962377)'s assignment two -after the testing, the result will be located in resultImg folder -there are two test images in testImg folder,change the path in main method to see the different test result -run the 260962377-260971544.py file to see the result, each interation result in different k -project report is in file 260962377-260971544.pdf
+-major part of the source code for gmm class and em interation is copy from kaifan zheng's GMM.py file -after the testing, the result will be located in resultImg folder -there are two test images in testImg folder,change the path in main method to see the different test result -run the ImageClustering.py file to see the result, each interation result in different k -project report is in file report.pdf